kulvait/KCT_cbct/README.md

-# Divide and Conquer CT Projector

-Using divide and conquer techniques to construct CT system matrix.
+# CBCT

+Cutting voxel projector and LSQR implementation for cone beam CT operator.
+Source code in this repository is released under GPL3.

 ## Submodules